jhpyle/docassemble/_docs/security.md

 ## <a name="server_encryption"></a>Server-side information storage

+User passwords are encrypted.
+[Flask-Login] is the basis for the username/password system.

-User passwords and interview answers are stored in a SQL database in encrypted form, unless the [`multi_user`] variable is set to `True`, in which case the answers are not encrypted.
+Interview answers are stored in a SQL database in encrypted form, unless the [`multi_user`] variable is set to `True`, in which case the answers are not encrypted.

 If users log in with [external authentication methods] or the [phone login] feature, interview answers are still encrypted (unless